The Business Model Design Primer (FAQ)

 I have mixed feelings about using online tools that generate prototypes.
 It depends on your goals.
 If you're by yourself, you can absolutely generate prototypes on your own.

-I want to reiterate that serious business model design is a multi-disciplinary task.
+Serious business model design is a multi-disciplinary task.
 Everyone from CxOs to front-line staff need to get involved.
+Everyone's got data on the business model!

-Also, there's the issue of doing some pre-collaborative work in framing what the initial challenge is.
-What problems are you trying to solve?
+You also need to do some pre-collaborative work.
+Ask: What problems are you trying to solve?
 Do you have consensus from the top that those really are problems you need to focus on?

 One massive reason why these DIY business model design projects fail is because the tools are isolated from the broader task of framing your challenges, and then choosing the focus, before generating ideas to attack it. (aka business model prototypes)